Python Programming

 Application

-• Disciplines: statistical physics, information theory, nonlinear dynamics, anthropology, computer science, meteorology, sociology, economics, psychology, and biology.
+• This interdisciplinary field draws from a wide range of disciplines, including statistical physics, information theory, nonlinear dynamics, anthropology, computer science, meteorology, sociology, economics, psychology, and biology.

-• The 2021 Nobel Prize in Physics was awarded to Syukuro Manabe, Klaus Hasselmann, and Giorgio Parisi for their work to understand complex systems.
-Their work was used to create more accurate computer models of the effect of global warming on the Earth's climate.
+• A landmark recognition of this field came in 2021, when the Nobel Prize in Physics was awarded to Syukuro Manabe, Klaus Hasselmann, and Giorgio Parisi for their groundbreaking contributions to understanding complex systems.
+Their work laid the foundation for developing more accurate computational models, particularly in predicting the impact of global warming on Earth’s climate.

 • 对此领域有兴趣可进一步了解:BBC纪录片-神秘的混沌理论(2009)